Preliminary Scientific Programme

 This symposium will examine how social media and artificial intelligence can and are informing mental health research through enhanced case identification, population surveillance, and epidemiological methods.
 Sessions will explore innovative research designs on how social media exposures create new risks for mental health outcomes, AI applications in treatment delivery, discuss machine learning approaches for detecting mental health conditions at scale, and evaluate the efficacy and scope of new interventions across diverse clinical and research settings.

-Chairpersons: Lukoye Atwoli (Kenya) – Antonio Egidio Nardin (Brazil)
+Chairpersons: Lukoye Atwoli (Kenya) – Antonio Egidio Nardi (Brazil)

-Speakers: Chen Shanquan (Hong Kong Special Administrative Region of the People’s Republic of China) – Joseph Maria Haro Abbad (Spain) – Chibanzi Mwachonda (Kenya) – Antonio Egidio Nardi (Brazil) – Corina Benjet (Mexico)
+Speakers: Chen Shanquan (Hong Kong) – Joseph Maria Haro Abbad (Spain) – Chibanzi Mwachonda (Kenya) – Antonio Egidio Nardi (Brazil) – Corina Benjet (Mexico)

 This symposium will present new findings in epidemiological research examining mental health patterns and trajectories from adolescence through late life, highlighting critical developmental periods and age-specific vulnerabilities.
 Sessions will explore emerging findings on adolescent mental health trends, examine mental health challenges in aging populations, and discuss lifecourse approaches that illuminate how experiences across the lifecourse shape mental health outcomes across developmental stages.